Michael Chapman (singer)

-Michael Chapman (24 January 1941 – 10 September 2021) was a British singer-songwriter and virtuosic guitar player.
-Chapman originally began playing guitar with jazz bands, mainly in his home town of Leeds in the West Riding of Yorkshire.
-He became well known in the folk clubs of the late 1960s, as well as on the 'progressive' music scene, and released over 50 albums.

-In 2016, Chapman celebrated fifty years as a professional musician.
-Towards the end of his life he still played professionally and regularly toured in the UK, Europe and US.
+Michael Chapman (24 January 1941 – 10 September 2021) was a British singer-songwriter and guitarist who released 58 albums, displaying a "fusion of jazz, rock, Indian and ragtime styles [that] made him a cult hero".
+He began playing with jazz bands, mainly in his home town of Leeds, and became well known in the folk clubs of the late 1960s, as well as on the progressive music scene.
+Having celebrated fifty years as a professional musician in 2016, he continued to regularly tour the UK, Europe and US.